How to read the Enneagram:

 The number Seven on the Enneagram depicts the stress point.
 The number Eight on the Enneagram depicts the security point.
 These stress and growth points may resonate with Fives, when facing different types of challenges in their lives.

-Fives love a mental challenge, and have a real knack for research.
+Fives love a mental challenge and have a real knack for research.
 They often have a highly developed vocabulary, and choose their words carefully.
 They are usually slow and deliberate when speaking, often using rare words that many people don’t understand, which can feel frustrating to other types.
 Because Fives are usually well-read and knowledgeable, they might come across as a “know-it-all”.
 Famous Fives include historic academics like Albert Einstein and Charles Darwin.
-In more recent years, the likes of Mark Zuckerberg and Thabo Mbeki have shown characteristics of the Type Five.
+In more recent years, the likes of Mark Zuckerberg and Thabo Mbeki have shown characteristics of Type Five.

 Although forming intellectual connections are effortless for Fives, they might find it difficult to understand why they battle to connect with people on other, more emotional levels.
 This can make them feel disconnected, which can cause them to possibly withdraw themselves further from social interaction.
-Fives also avoid conflict whenever possible and this, coupled with being seemingly distant and wrapped up in their own thoughts, can lead people to thinking that the Five doesn’t want to be around them.
+Fives also avoid conflict whenever possible and this, coupled with being seemingly distant and wrapped up in their own thoughts, can lead people to think that the Five doesn’t want to be around them.

 “Fives are often a classic case of “still water running deep”.
-If you take the time to get to know Fives at their pace, you will not be disappointed.” says Saffron Baggallay.
+If you take the time to get to know Fives at their pace, you will not be disappointed,” says Saffron Baggallay.